How To Euthanize A Betta Fish (Humanely & Painlessly)

 There are several ways to euthanize a betta fish.
 Clove oil is the most popular and humane method to use at home.
 Some methods are considered cruel such as freezing or adding alcohol to the fish tank.
 I always advise consulting an aquatic specialist or veterinarian before proceeding.

-In their natural habitat, sick betta fish will die a natural death without intervention from humans.
-Death is a natural part of life, experienced by all living things.
+In their natural habitat, sick betta fish die a natural death without intervention from humans.
+Death is a natural part of life and is experienced by all living things.
 If you have the choice to euthanize your betta fish, it may be kinder than keeping your fish alive.

 This article will not only explain how to euthanize a betta fish, but it also discusses the most humane methods and the reasons why euthanizing fish may be the best option.